 Health and Safety

-Pinchbeck East School is incredibly busy during dropping off and picking up times, so please follow these guidelines to avoid potentially dangerous situations:-
+Pinchbeck East Academy is incredibly busy during dropping off and picking up times, so please follow these guidelines to avoid potentially dangerous situations:-

 Cycling to School

 We take steps to educate the children in road safety but need the full co-operation of parents.
 We encourage as many children as possible to walk or cycle to school.
 Please do not park in the school car park as access is required at all times.